bijington/blog/_posts/2022-07-20-draw-something-clone.md

 This looks a bit different to the other bindable properties we created so let's see what is going on:

 We have created a `ClearCommand` property that when execute will call the `Clear` method on our `DrawingSurface`.
 This is the opposite of the common interactions that we see with commands, usually the flow is from the source (view model) to the target (view), for example the `Button.Command` will call code in our view model.

-This is achieved by:
+Our approach is achieved by:

 - defining the default binding mode to be `BindingMode.OneWayToSource` - [further reading](https://docs.microsoft.com/dotnet/maui/fundamentals/data-binding/binding-mode).
 - only providing a `get` for our `ClearCommand` property.
 - calling `BindableProperty.CreateReadOnly` to create a read-only property.

 ##### > "I have opted to not implement the UndoCommand here but it would largely be a repeat of the ClearCommand implementation - perhaps you can give it a go?
 Or failing that check out the final source linked at the end."

+### Add the images

 For the icons on our buttons I used the following from Google Fonts: